-Cuban grandchildren don’t care if our grandmothers overcook the pork by a couple hours we still devour it.
+Cuban grandchildren don’t care if our grandmothers overcook the pork by a couple of hours we still devour it.
 The crispier the skin, the better.
 And if the pork is dry, no worries all the liquid the pork released while cooking will moisten things up.
 We call it mojo.

 - 7-9 lb Pork Shoulder